-Depending on your Raspberry Pi model you might try another version, but for Raspberry Pi 3B+ and older I recommend starting with a minimal version (Minimal or Server) and install the packages you need above it.
+Depending on your Raspberry Pi model you might try another version, but for Raspberry Pi 3B+ and older, I recommend starting with this minimal version and only install the packages you need.

-I’ll show you how to install a desktop environment on it because the default GNOME isn’t the best for Raspberry Pi.
-For example, I had a load average of 5 and nearly full RAM, with no app running.
-If you start Firefox, it’s game over :).
+I’ll show you how to install a desktop environment on it because the default GNOME isn’t the best for old Raspberry Pi models.

-By the way, I haven’t tried the Spins version, but it might be the easiest and fastest way to get something like LXDE or XFCE working really well on any Raspberry Pi model.
+By the way, I haven’t tried the Spins version, but it might be the easiest and fastest way to get something like LXDE or XFCE to work really well on any Raspberry Pi model.
 You can go to this page to get an ARM-compatible version of them.

-Anyway, I’ll show you first how to get the Minimal version working, and how to install a desktop environment on it.
+Anyway, I’ll show you first how to get the Server version working, and how to install a desktop environment on it.